METALS-Stimulus expectations strengthen industrial metals

 * Lower dollar helps to support base metal prices

-* Focus on China trade data due on Saturday
+* Focus on China trade date due on Saturday (Updates with official prices)

 By Pratima Desai

-LONDON, March 5 (Reuters) - Prices of most industrial metals climbed on Thursday, supported by expectations of further measures from central banks and governments to shore up economic growth and demand weakened by the spread of the coronavirus.
+LONDON, March 5 (Reuters) - Prices of industrial metals climbed on Thursday, supported by expectations of further measures from central banks and governments to shore up economic growth and demand weakened by the spread of the coronavirus.

 Traders, however, said the mood in industrial metals markets remains sombre as consumers and producers wait to see how demand holds up over the coming weeks and months.

-Prices of the metal widely used for galvanising steel are down by nearly a fifth since mid-January.
+Prices of the metal used widely in the manufacturing, power and construction industries are down 10% since mid-January.

 “The physical market is sidelined, trading is dominated by funds reacting to macro triggers,” one copper trader said, adding that the market was waiting for indications on manufacturing and construction activity in top consumer China.